NaeuralEdgeProtocol/js-client/API.md

 <a name="camelToZxAIFormat"></a>

 ## camelToZxAIFormat ⇒ <code>string</code>
-Helper function that transforms camelCase strings into DecentrAI network specific format.
+Helper function that transforms camelCase strings into NaeuralEdgeProtocol network specific format.
-Conventionally, DecentrAI commands have the keys in uppercase with underscore as word separator.
+Conventionally, NaeuralEdgeProtocol commands have the keys in uppercase with underscore as word separator.

 eg. blockchainKeyPair will be transformed as BLOCKCHAIN_KEY_PAIR